 Jujaka first went to the Bodhisatta’s city to ask how to find him, but people there said greedy men like him were the cause of the Bodhisatta’s downfall, and they beat him with fists, feet, and sticks.
 But the gods, wanting to support the Bodhisatta’s generosity, guided Jujaka onto the correct road.
 After he reached the forest, he was chased by a pack of dogs and climbed up a tree to safety.
 A wise and skilled forester who had been told by the King of Ceta to keep watch for anyone trying to reach the Bodhisatta heard Jujaka’s cries for help.
-Certain he had no good intent, the forester drew his bow and yelled out he was going to kill Jujaka to protect the Bodhisatta and his family from good-for-nothing fools like him.
+Certain this man had no good intent, the forester drew his bow and yelled out he was going to kill Jujaka to protect the Bodhisatta and his family from good-for-nothing fools like him.
 Jujaka thought quickly and claimed he was an ambassador from the king (meaning he had immunity and could not be killed) and had come to tell the Bodhisatta he had been forgiven and could return home.
 The forester was thrilled by the good news; he called off his dogs and told Jujaka to come down.
 He then pointed out the way to Vamka mountain and gave Jujaka roast deer and honey for the journey.

 As suggested by the forester, Jujaka stopped to see the ascetic Accuta to get directions for the final part of the path.
 Accuta also initially doubted Jujaka’s intentions, but eventually believed Jujaka’s story that he was only going to pay respects.
 So Accuta hosted Jujaka for one night and then pointed him in the right way.
-Jujaka reached their home in the early evening, but slept on a hill nearby so he could approach the Bodhisatta when his wife was not there to object.
+Jujaka reached the Bodhisatta’s home in the early evening, but slept on a hill nearby so he could approach the Bodhisatta when his wife was not there to object.